ishida-md/carme/README.md

 # carme
 very lightweight kallisto RNA-seq pipeline

 This small Python3 script is designed to run FastQC and kallisto analysis on many samples.
+The output can be readily analyzed by sleuth.

 ## Prerequisite